GentleGiant121/old-site/ReadMe.md

 [Github Pages](https://pages.github.com) provide a simple way to make websites using Markdown and git.

-This is a minimal tutorial to get started.
+This is a minimal tutorial to get it started.

 View the thing [here](https://kbroman.org/simple_site).